-

 Salaries, stipends, or general operating costs

-Proposals without a clear scope, plan, or timeline
+Proposals without a clear scope, implementation plan, or timeline

 Grant partner requirements